salmanfareeth/LLM-Deployment/README.md

 ---

+# 🚀 That's it!

+You are now running a fully private LLM-powered chatbot on your local machine, accessible globally through Telegram!

+---

 ## 👨‍💻 Developer Info

 Made with ❤️ by `salmanfareeth`

 ---

-# 🚀 That's it!

-You are now running a fully private LLM-powered chatbot on your local machine, accessible globally through Telegram!
+## ⚠️ Disclaimer

+This project is developed purely for educational and personal learning purposes.
+The developer does not guarantee the performance, security, or production-readiness of this project.

+Usage of this project is at your own risk.
+Please ensure you understand the dependencies and third-party tools (such as Ollama, Flask, Ngrok, and Telegram) involved.

+The developer is not responsible for any misuse or damage caused by deploying or modifying this project.

 ---